BigCoke233/How-To-Answer-Questions-The-Smart-Way/README-en.md

 If you describe the solution or directly help, due to operating errors and other reasons, the other party caused some losses, such as: data loss, server overload and other problems.
 Although this situation is less common, you should take responsibility if you encounter it.

-First and foremost, never say "I'm sorry".
+First and foremost, should say "I'm sorry".
 In this case, the first thing you can do is **apology **, take the initiative to admit your mistake, describe the reason for the accident, and don't make the other person think you are joking.

 Then, try to remedy.
-Just like when you accidentally broke the toys of other children's children, no matter what the result, you still have to repair the pot.
-Even if you can't completely repair it, it's still showing your attitude.
+Just like when you accidentally broke the toys of other children's children, no matter what the result, you still have to repair the error.
+Even if you can't completely repair it, the way still showing your attitude.

 In the end, if it really caused irreparable losses to the other party, how to compensate depends on the other party's thoughts.

 ## Reward

 You helped the other person solve the problem and deserve a certain amount of compensation.
-But for the Internet, it is more of a kind-hearted help.
+But in the Internet, it is more of a kind-hearted help.
 You should n’t ask for compensation forcibly.
-Do n’t think that if you help the other person to do a little favor, the other person should throw your money, not to mention that the money is not much.
+Don’t think that if you help the other person to do a little favor, the other person should give your money, not to mention that the money is not much.
 However, if the other party really wants to use money as a thank you, don't decline, because this is what you deserve.

 ---